Pi-hole v6 Setup Guide

 - Add Blocklists and Allowlists

-- Choose a blocklist tier, add supplementary lists, allowlist streaming services and smart TVs, and use groups to control blocking per device - including bypassing Pi-hole for a specific device or applying stricter rules for a child’s device.
+- Choose a blocklist tier, add supplementary lists, allowlist streaming services and smart TVs, and use groups to control blocking per device (including how to bypass Pi-hole for a specific device or apply stricter rules for a child’s device).

 - Enable Network-wide DNS Blocking with Pi-hole